SimCC: a Simple Coordinate Classification Perspective for Human Pose Estimation: Experiments

-\paragraph{Implementation details.} For the selected baselines, we simply follow the original settings in their papers.
+\textbf{Implementation details.} For the selected baselines, we simply follow the original settings in their papers.
 Specifically, for SimpleBaseline \cite{heatmap:xiao2018simple}, the base learning rate is set as $1e-3$, and is dropped to $1e-4$ and $1e-5$ at the 90-th and 120-th epochs respectively.
 For HRNet \cite{heatmap:sun2019deep}, the base learning rate is set as $1e-3$, and decreased to $1e-4$ and $1e-5$ at the 170-th and 200-th epochs.
 The total training processes are terminated within 140 and 210 epochs respectively for SimpleBaseline \cite{heatmap:xiao2018simple} and HRNet \cite{heatmap:sun2019deep}.
 Note that the training process of TokenPose-S follows \cite{heatmap:sun2019deep}.

-In this paper, we use the two-stage \cite{heatmap:sun2019deep, heatmap:xiao2018simple,heatmap:chen2018cascaded,mppe} top-down human pose estimation pipeline: the person instances are firstly detected and then the keypoints are estimated.
-We adopt a popular person detector with $56.4\%$ AP provided by \cite{heatmap:xiao2018simple} for COCO validation set.
-Experiments are conducted in 8 NVIDIA Tesla V100 GPUs.
+In this paper, we use the two-stage~\cite{heatmap:sun2019deep,heatmap:xiao2018simple,heatmap:chen2018cascaded,mppe} top-down human pose estimation pipeline: the person instances are firstly detected and then the keypoints are estimated.
+We adopt a popular person detector with $56.4\%$ AP provided by~\cite{heatmap:xiao2018simple} for COCO validation set.
+In addition, label smoothing is adopted in model training, which is commonly used in the task of classification for better generalization (equal smoothing sets the coefficient as 0.1 by default, following~\cite{labelSmoothing}).
+Experiments are conducted in 4 NVIDIA Tesla V100 GPUs.